8mamo10/evaluation_report/README.md

 ## Usage

 1. Access the deployed web application URL
+2. Login with your password
-2. Fill in all required fields:
+3. Fill in all required fields:
-   - Select your name from the dropdown
+   - Select employee name from the dropdown
    - Choose the area
    - Select store and branch
    - Add general notes if needed
-   - Use product tabs to enter inventory for each product (at least one required)
-   - For each product: enter bottle/carton counts, expiration date, and product notes
+   - Select evaluation date using the calendar picker
+   - Rate each of the five evaluation criteria using the star rating system (1-5):
+     - Clothing and Grooming
+     - Working Attitude
+     - Product Knowledge
+     - Consulting Skill
+     - Product Display
-3. Click "Register" to submit the data
+4. Click "Register" to submit the evaluation
-4. The system will automatically capture your location and save all data to the spreadsheet
+5. The system will automatically capture location and save all data to the spreadsheet

 ## Testing